Generalized Nash equilibrium problems with quasi-linear constraints

 \item For the minimization problem \reff{eq:findfirstKKT} and \reff{theta>=uj}, we have $z \coloneqq x$ and $f(x)\coloneqq \theta(x)$, where $\theta(x)$ is defined by the generically selected positive definite matrix $\Theta$.
 So, if they are feasible, then they have a unique optimizer.
-Moreover, equality constraints of both \reff{eq:findfirstKKT} and \reff{theta>=uj} define finite real varieties when the polynomials for the GNEP have generic coefficients (see \cite{nie2022algebraic}).
+Moreover, the equality constraints of both \reff{eq:findfirstKKT} and \reff{theta>=uj} define finite real varieties when the polynomials for the GNEP have generic coefficients (see \cite{nie2022algebraic}).
 In these cases, flat truncation (\ref{eq:rank}) holds with $r=1$ for all $k$ that is big enough \cite{Nie13FiniteVarieties}.

 \item For the polynomial optimization problem (\ref{eq:verifyGNE}) of verifying GNEs, we have $z\coloneqq x_i$ and $f(x_i)\coloneqq f_i(x_i,u_{-i}) - f_i(u_i,u_{-i})$.
 This problem must be feasible, as $u_i$ is a feasible point.
-If $f_{mom,k} \ge 0$, we can terminate Algorithm~\ref{alg:mom-sos} directly since we don't need to extract minimizers for this case.
+If $f_{mom,k} \ge 0$, we can terminate Algorithm~\ref{alg:mom-sos} directly since we do not need to extract minimizers for this case.

 \item For the maximization problem \reff{eq:branch_max}, we have $z \coloneqq x$ and $f(x)\coloneqq -\theta(x)$.
 It is always feasible since $u^{(j)}$ is a feasible point.
-Furthermore, when the GNEP is given by generic polynomials, equality constraints of \reff{eq:branch_max} give a finite real variety, so flat truncation (\ref{eq:rank}) holds for all $k$ that is big enough.
+Furthermore, when the GNEP is given by generic polynomials, the equality constraints of \reff{eq:branch_max} give a finite real variety, so flat truncation (\ref{eq:rank}) holds for all $k$ that is big enough.

 \end{itemize}